-Unit Testing vs End-To-End Testing – Key Differences in 2023
+Unit Testing vs End-To-End Testing – Key Differences

 Before designing a holistic testing strategy for an application, the first question that comes to mind is which testing strategy to use.
 The two most important and widely used testing strategies are Unit testing and end-to-end testing.
 To decide which one to use, it’s important to understand their key differences.